Let’s face it: none of us are getting any younger. That’s why we talk a lot about technology that helps you maintain good health.

 It’s easy to take.
 Simply look at circles and try to determine what number is shown within them.
 To start, tap or click here.

-Note: No matter what your results are, make sure to consult your eye doctor for a more in-depth exam.
+Note: No matter what your results are, consult your eye doctor for a more in-depth exam.

 5. What’s your real age?

-Just how old are you really?
+Just how old are you?
 There could be a difference between how old you actually are and how old your body thinks you are, but which is your “real” age?

 To take the test, you’ll need to provide some personal information and create an account.
 This includes your name, email address, gender and ZIP code.